 Conservation status Not evaluated (NE)

-As an evergreen with large handsome flowers 5–6 cm in diameter it can be very ornamental and is useful for scrambling over walls, as it does at Tregrehan, Cornwall (J. Grimshaw pers. comm.
-2018).
+As an evergreen with large handsome flowers 5–6 cm in diameter it can be very ornamental and is useful for scrambling over walls.
 It is easily propagated by cuttings, as it has been at the Royal Botanic Garden Edinburgh where it grows in the Temperate Lands glasshouse.
 It does best here when given plenty of light and some sun, and has previously reached 2–3 m tall (D. Tricker pers. comm.
 2018).